harryyyhuang/ADL2022-Spring-Homework/ADL_HW2/README.md

 ./train_selection.sh
 ```

-We have provide some default config int train_selection.sh file.
+We have provide some default config in train_selection.sh file.

 start training qa !